Consumer Warning: The Pink Panther Buys a New Laptop

 What a judge will decide remains to be seen.
 Cases are backed up for months.

-This blog post as searchable text will be part of the extensive list of evidence exhibits presented.
-And in the era of internet scams, each document must be backed with proof of origin.
+This post will be part of the exhibits presented in searchable PDF format.
+In the era of internet scams, each document must be backed with proof of origin.

 Meanwhile, I must find a solution to this ongoing Stephen King laptop search.